pvlasov/cv/docs/cover-letter.md

 The value proposition of this approach:

-* Low code (modeling and generation) and low tech (ability to load from YAML and other resources which do not require specialized editors) result in low cost.
+* Low code (modeling and generation) and low tech (ability to load from YAML and other resources which do not require specialized editors - see [EMF Persistence](https://docs.nasdanika.org/modules/core/modules/emf/index.html#persistence)) result in low cost.
 * Meta-model provides common "ubiquitous" language.
 * Model documentation makes this language widely available.
 * Visualizations of the model structure make it easier to grasp the model.
 Package diagrams provide the "big picture".